Talbiyah

 The Talbiyah (ٱلتَّلبِيَة, at-Talbiyah) is a Muslim prayer invoked by the pilgrims as a conviction that they intend to perform the Hajj only for the glory of Allah.
-Talbiyah is repeatedly invoked during the Hajj, or pilgrimage, upon putting on the Ihram, so the pilgrims can purify and rid themselves of worldly concerns.
+Talbiyah is repeatedly invoked during the Hajj, or pilgrimage to Mecca, upon putting on the Ihram, so the pilgrims can purify and rid themselves of worldly concerns.

 The text of the Talbiyah is: